ericrhinebolt/reactUltimateCourse/Notes.md

 -Components can be reused, nested inside each other, and pass data between them.
 -Create a component tree to map relations between components

-Functions must start with capital letter and have a return (can be null, usually JSX)
+Component is a function that starts with uppercase (App()) Functions(Components) must start with capital letter and have a return (can be null, usually JSX) Components contain its own Data, Logic and Appearance

+JSK is:
+HTML sent from JS.
+A delecarative syntax to describe what components looks like and how they work (Appearance) An Extension of JS that allows us to embed JavaScript, CSS and React components into HTML

+Each JSX element is converted to a React.createElement funtion call with BABEL Can use React without JSX if you wanted

+Imperative vs Declarative
+Imperative (JS) ("How to do things")- Manual DOM element selections and DOM traversing.
+Step-by-step DOM mutations until we reach the desired UI
+Declarative (React) ("What we want") Describe what UI should look like using JSX, based on current data.
+React is an abstration away from DOM; we never touch the DOM.
+Instead, we think of the UI as a reflection of the current data.

+Strict mode will cause components to render twice, can see that when using "alert" JS function.